 6. The Cost of Going Live and Support After That

 The last step is about polishing what you have worked on, up until this point.
 The Magento 1 to Magento 2 migration cost here will vary widely.
 So, it is thoughtless to come up with an estimate, no matter how rough.

 Examples of Real-World Brands Using Magento 2

-According to Builtwith stats, there are more than 67 thousands of sites that use Magento 2.
+According to Builtwith stats, there are more than 67 thousand of sites that use Magento 2.
 Among them, there are many leading brands, such as:

-Also, we have clients who have their store migrated successfully to the latest Magento 2 versions:
+Also, we have clients who have their store migrated successfully to the latest versions:

 If you want to learn more about these successful cases, please check our Portfolio.

 Remember that every store is different, and Magento 1 to 2 migration cost will depend on various aspects; the choices you make, features you want, the availability of specialists, the size and complexity of the store, and other details.
 Depending on who you work with, the costs could be ten times higher than normal.
+The average range of developer costs in such agencies would be around $50 to $70 USD per hour.
 The point is to find the best specialists without breaking the bank.